ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

     1. muralis
 1. The location of the CZI files is: */net/birdstore/Active_Atlas_Data/data_root/pipeline_data/DKXX/czi*
 1. CZI files are large compressed files containing around 20 images and a large amount of metadata that describes the scanner and the scanned images.
-The images and metadata contained in each CZI file is extraced with a set of tools that are available on each workstation.
-The bioformat software is also available for download at: https://www.openmicroscopy.org/bio-formats/downloads/
+The images and metadata contained in each CZI file is extracted with a set of tools that are available on each workstation.
+This bioformat software is also available for download at: https://www.openmicroscopy.org/bio-formats/downloads/
 1. The metadata is yanked out of the CZI file with this command line tool: */usr/local/share/bftools/showinf*
 1. The TIF images are yanked out with this tool: */usr/local/share/bftools/bfconvert*